DevOpsJeremy/DevOpsJeremy.github.io/_posts/2023-10-16-getting-assigned-parameters.md

 - carrot
 - celery
 ```
+In this example, we use `$PSBoundParameters` to check if it contains the key 'Vegetables' (meaning the `$Vegetables` parameter was used), and if it does we add the phrase " and vegetables" to the end of the return message.

 Now that we understand how `$PSBoundParameters` works, let's examine where it falls short.

 # Default Values